horizontalsystems/blockchain-crypto-guides/guides/defi/en/1-defi-explained.md

 > DeFi is an ecosystem, even a movement, driven by an aim to create a financial system that’s open to everyone and minimizes one’s need to trust and rely on central authorities.

-The majority of DeFi services operate on top of Ethereum blockchain and take the form of decentralized apps, more commonly known as DApps.
+Today, the majority of DeFi services operate on top of Ethereum blockchain and take the form of decentralized apps, more commonly known as DApps.

+While Ethereum is not the only platform where DeFi services are being built it is by far the most popular one.
+Thus, in this guide we'll specifically focus on DeFi services operating on Ethereum.

 It's recommended to go over the [Ethereum guide](../../token_guides/en/ethereum.md).
 A good understanding of Ethereum, Smart Contracts and DApps is essential to understand DeFi.